 When I was a child the best thing about having stew for supper was when my mother added light and fluffy dumplings.
 Making dumplings from scratch can sometimes be a bit difficult for people to navigate and somewhat finicky.
 These Bisquick Dumplings always turn out.
 It is almost impossible to fail!
 So, do not hesitate to give it a try whenever you don’t feel like cooking something elaborate.

 HINTS AND TIPS TO MAKE BISQUICK DUMPLINGS

-Follow these sure fire hints and tips to make the best dumplings.
+Follow these sure-fire hints and tips to make the best dumplings:

-- A classic chicken and vegetable stew work really well with these dumplings, but beef, lamb, mushroom, vegetable, etc. all work well.
+- A classic chicken and vegetable stew work well with these dumplings, but beef, lamb, mushroom, vegetable, etc. all work well.

 - Make sure your stew is bubbling before dropping the dumpling mix on top.
 You want it to be at a rolling boil.
 The heat of the stew will set the bottom of the dumplings and start them at the beginning of deliciousness.